 The plot of the movie unfolds with a growing tension between beings whose language is not conditioned by time and humanity with our language that is rooted in the sequential unfolding of time.
 It is only when these languages come together and are experienced in linguist Louise Banks (played by Amy Adams) that the plot is finally resolved as she experiences key, historical events from the future in one moment.
 (I will refrain from any more details in the event you haven't seen the movie.)

-When leaving the theater, I was left with the question, "How much is our understanding of the world we live in limited by the language we speak and are there other languages that can help broaden our understanding and experience of creation?"
+When leaving the theater, I was left with the question, "How much is our understanding of the world we live in is limited by the language we speak and are there other languages that can help broaden our understanding and experience of creation?"

 For the Christian, the answer to my question should be met with an immediate affirmation that there is a language that can help broaden our understanding and experience of creation.
 Catholicism has within its sacramental thought a clear language of time co-mingled with timelessness and the power of language (or The Word) to bring about a new reality.